 The reach between Barker Rd. and Mirabeau Point showed the presence of a potential load of penta- and hexa-chloro homologs in 2015, the only year in which measurements were available at Mirabeau Point.
 The load in this reach is driven solely by a single elevated PCB sample at Mirabeau Point, and it is not clear whether this represents an anomalous measurement or the presence of an ephemeral groundwater loading source.
 While no clear conclusion can be drawn from the currently available data, comparison of the calculated homolog distribution for this potential source to the homolog distributions observed at nearby groundwater wells may shed additional light on the nature of this loading source.

 There is a consistent loss of tri- and tetra-chloro homologs below Trent Ave. (as well as the dichloro homolog in 2015) that cannot be explained via the mass balance assessment.
 Two potential fate processes were examined as possible explanation for this loss: 1) volatilization, and 2) loss to groundwater.
 Volatilization was proposed as one potential explanation, as the lower chlorinated homologs for which loss was evident have a greater propensity to volatilize as compared to higher chlorinated homologs.
 Volatilization loss rates were calculated for each homolog and each synoptic survey, based upon the Henry's law constant for each homolog and the time of passage and reaeration rate (taken from the Spokane River CE-QUAL-W2 model.
 Volatilization was ruled out as an explanation for the apparent loss of lower chlorinated homologs below Trent Ave. for two reasons.
 First the average amount of loss of lower chlorinated homologs over this segment was only 5%, which is insufficient to fully explain the decrease in observed river concentration.
 Second, the calculated difference in volatilization between lower and higher chlorinated homologs was only 10%, which insufficient to explain the apparent difference in loss rates observed across homologs.
 The second potential fate process examined to explain the apparent loss of lower chlorinated homologs below Trent Ave. was preferential loss to groundwater.
 The lower chlorinated homologs have a tendency to have a greater fraction in the dissolved phase, and could theoretically be more likely to leave the stream via loss to groundwater.
 This theory was tested by reviewing the suspended solids and organic carbon data for the Trent Ave.
 Bridge station, and calculating the expected percentage of PCBs in the dissolved phase for each of the homologs using literature values for homolog-specific partition coefficients.
 Because all suspended solids measurements were reported as “<5 mg/l”, the analysis was conducted assuming that solids concentrations were at half of the detection limit, i.e. 2.5 mg/l.
 This analysis showed that, because of the low solids concentrations, all homologs were primarily in the dissolved phase.
 Lower chlorinated homologs were only slightly more dissolved that higher chlorinated homologs (e.g. trichloro homologs were >99% dissolved; hexachloro homologs were 91% dissolved).
 This difference in percent dissolved is not enough to explain the apparent loss of the lower chlorinated homologs in this reach.
+As discussed above, future synoptic surveys that include a sampling location below Upriver Dam may provide better insight to the cause of this phenomenon.